-Alice started the project with her neighbour Amy and is now Managing Director of Playing Out CIC as well as being on the board.
+Alice started the project with her neighbour Amy and is now Managing Director of Playing Out CIC and one of the two executive directors on the board.
 Her role includes overseeing the organisation, developing new projects and talking up street play to anyone who will listen.
 Previously, Alice worked mainly in the environmental and voluntary sectors, including for Sustrans, Friends of the Earth and Climateworks, as well as running her own organic food shop.
 Since being a parent, she has also been actively involved in community efforts towards creating a more liveable neighbourhood, with a particular focus on children’s independent mobility and their access to public space in the city.

 Ingrid is a writer and freelance strategic development worker who has worked with a range of community groups and charities.
 She is passionate about the importance of freedom and creativity in learning and in play for children and most of her work is now around these themes.
-As well as project management, fundraising and development work for Playing Out, Ingrid works for Room 13 Hareclive and has published her first children’s book (secretly for adults!) and writes a blog about these themes at www.wildschoolstory.co.uk
+As well as project management, fundraising and development work for Playing Out, and being on the Board of Directors, Ingrid works for Room 13 Hareclive and has published her first children’s book (secretly for adults!) and writes a blog about these themes at www.wildschoolstory.co.uk.

 Daniella’s role is to oversee the growth and development of the national ‘Playing Out’ movement and in particular, to increase the spread and take-up of the temporary play street model we have developed.

 Daniella’s previous life has included working for Network Rail and representing her neighbourhood as a Green Party Councillor and Assistant Mayor in Bristol City Council.